AngeloPStats/Using-macros-on-a-Multivariate-Wine-Data-Set-in-Excel-VBA/README.md

 *To run this macro, you need to copy and paste this code into your module.
 By tapping alt + F11 you can open VBA.
 Once this is done, save it, close it and connect each sub with each button.
 The reason I did it like this was because Jithub Syst doesn't like to put my macro there.
 It's really simple.
-Trust me! and good lucj!*
+Trust me! and good luck!*

 *The data winequality-red.cvs was obtained from https://archive.ics.uci.edu/dataset/186/wine+quality*